 - Qantas: Qantas offers a monthly subscription plan starting at AUD $25 for a domestic economy package.

 Please be advised that the prices on these WiFi packages may change without prior notice.
 Always check with your airline for the latest prices and packages available.
-Additionally, certain aircraft may not be equipped with onboard internet services.
+Certain aircrafts may not be equipped with onboard internet services.
 Please refer to your airline’s website for more information on in-flight Wi-Fi services prior to boarding your flight.

 How to Connect to Inflight WiFi on the Plane